telerik/kendo-ui-core/docs/controls/diagrams-and-maps/map/how-to/link-marker-to-location.md

 ---
-title: Link marker to location
+title: Link Marker to Location
-page_title: Link marker to location
+page_title: Link Marker to Location | Kendo UI Map Widget
-description: Link marker to location.
+description: "Learn how to link markers to locations in a Kendo UI Map widget."
+slug: howto_linkmarkertolocation_map
 ---

-# Link a Kendo UI Map Marker to a Location on the Map
+# Link Marker to Location

 The example below demonstrates how to draw a straight line between a marker and a location on a Kendo UI Map.

-###### Example:
+###### Example

 ```html
     <div id="map"></div>